Armib20/sitewan/README.md

 - note: front face is always taken to be +z face (red)

 ## Backend
 Using FastAPI.
-Run with
+To run,
 ```
-uvicorn backend.main:app --reload
+python backend/main.py
 ```

 Global variable `cube_state` tracks the stickers for the faces of the cube in a 6x3x3 numpy array.
 The faces are the first axis, in the order (U, R, F, D, L, B).
 Each face is a 3x3 array labeled 1 through 9, representing the locations described [below](#highlight-finding-the-cube-definition-string).